sShaAanGg/leetcode-in-c/README.md

 # leetcode-in-c
-Trying to solve some LeetCode problems in C
+Trying to solve some LeetCode problems (mainly) in C

 ## Problems solved
 The order of the list is based on that of my attempt to solve the corresponding problem